daithioc95/MS4/README.md

 -	JavaScript & jQuery Used for the below features
     -   Go to top button
     -   Stripe Integration
-    -   Add product – new image
+    -   Add product +/- quantity buttons
     -   Reduce image info on low height images
     -   Mobile info appearance
-    -   Delete product defensive programming
+    -    defensive programming alert for the Delete product action
     -   Product Sort selector
-    -   Quantity inout for add to bag feature
 -   Python
     -   Python was used for the backend elements of the Website to interact with the database and feed data depending on users’ interactions.
 It was also used to integration with Django by creating the views for each app.